csaid/csaid.github.io/_posts/2021-08-14-teens-loneliness-social-media.md

 I’m not sure I agree.
 It’s totally possible and indeed likely that social media has caused a major drop in teen well-being even though the cross-sectional data shows only weak correlations between social media use and well-being.

-You might think that’s a paradox, but here are two simple ways it can happen.
+You might think that’s a paradox, but here are three simple ways it can happen.

+### Social media doesn't make you unhappy; it makes everyone around you unhappy
+The first mechanism is that while social media might not directly make you less happy, it degrades your in-person skills, making you less fun and less available to others.
+This in turn makes everyone else around unhappy.
+And by the same token, since everyone around you is less fun and less available, you also become less happy, regardless of how much social media you use.
+If this hypothesis is true, the paradox would be resolved.
+As economists might say, the negative impacts of social media are fully *externalized*

+Is there any evidence that social media reduces in-person social skills?
+Of course there is, just look around!
+Compare the social interactions you see today to any social interactions videotaped before this century.
+Or compare the social skills of a Boomer to someone in Gen-Z. The decline is undeniable.

 ### Social media as a trap
-The first mechanism is that social media traps its users in inferior equilibrium and punishes those who don't use it.
+The second mechanism is that social media traps its users in inferior equilibrium and punishes those who don't use it.
 Because social media is where all their friends are, most teens have no choice but to use it.
 Social media makes them vaguely unhappy, but its addictive properties and network effects pull them in anyway.
 Meanwhile, a minority of teens do not use it, but they are also unhappy because they miss out on the center of social activity.
 Everyone is therefore less happy, and there is no individual-level correlation between the amount of social media use and happiness.
 If this hypothesis is correct, the paradox would be resolved.

 <div class="wrapper">